BIBA

 Types of GAP Insurance

 • Vehicle Replacement (VRI) GAP - Covers the cost of replacing your car with the same make, model, and spec, even if prices have gone up since you bought it.
+Motor dealers rarely provide the most comprehensive type of GAP cover.
+VRI GAP products can also differ; check precisely what you are covered for, and do not assume all Vehicle Replacement GAP cover is the same.

 Which type is right for you?
 See our Types of GAP Insurance guide for a simple explanation.